PavlenkoSt/TokenRefresher-JS/README.md

 ## Util for socket connection (signalR)

-Use such a utility in the connect block when you need a refresh token and try again.
+Use such a utility in the catch block when you need a refresh token and try again.

 ```javascript
 import {